Oscar-Espinoza/patient-registration-app/README.md

 - sail php artisan migrate
 - sail php artisan storage:link
-- sail php artisan queue:work
+- sail php artisan queue:work (Remember to add QUEUE_CONNECTION=database to your env file so jobs can be queued and be handled asynchronously)

 ## Usage
 - Visit http://localhost:80 to access the application.